-4 years full-time
+4 years full-time (plus optional placement year)

 Mathematics is universal, no matter what language you speak.
-It's also one of the most sought-after qualifications by key employers.

-At York, our maths degree is about studying patterns in numbers, geometry and many other abstract concepts.
+At York, our Maths degree is about studying patterns in numbers, geometry and many other abstract concepts.
 It's also about applying those concepts in practical problem solving.

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 In Year 2, 40 credits come from four core modules.
 The other 80 credits come from option modules in two of three possible specialisms.

 You'll also have further opportunities to study a relevant language ahead of your year abroad.

 Choose two of the following options:

 You'll spend Year 3 at a university abroad, usually in Germany, France or Spain.
 You'll be taught in the language of the host country.
 You're encouraged to branch out and explore a wide range of modules.